AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 }}

+**Skills**      :: Deception +4, Slight of Hand -2
 **Resistances** :: Necrotic <!-- ; Bludgeoning, Piercing, and Slashing from Nonmagical Attacks That Aren't Peachwood -->
 **Senses**      :: Blindsight 60 ft., Passive Perception 11
+**Gear**        :: Tantō
-**Languages**   :: Common, Zāngkē
+**Languages**   :: Sumirikugo, Zāngkēgo
 **CR**          :: 3 (XP 700; PB +2)

 }}

 ### Traits

-***Breath Sight.*** A creature that is holding its breath may attempt to hide from the Jiangshi without obscurement.
+***Breath Sight.*** A creature that is holding their breath may attempt to hide from the Jiangshi without obscurement.

-***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction it is not facing, it is pushed 5 feet away and has the Prone Condition.
+***Graceless Rigor.*** If the Jiangshi is hit with a Melee Attack from a direction they are not facing, they are pushed 5 feet away and has the Prone Condition.

 ***Hopping Movement.*** When initiative is rolled, the Jiangshi selects a cardinal direction to face.
-The Jiangshi may move only in the direction it is facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.
+The Jiangshi may move only in the direction they are facing, and may spend 5 feet of movement to turn up to 90 degrees or to stand from Prone.

-***Not Yet Turned.*** While the Jiangshi is at full health, any spells and abilities that detect the presence of undead fail, the Jiangshi's **Graceless Rigor** trait is ignored, the Jiangshi cannot use it's **Crooked Claws** attack, and the Jiangshi has 12 Dexterity.
+***Not Yet Turned.*** While the Jiangshi is at full health, any spells and abilities that detect the presence of undead fail, the Jiangshi's **Graceless Rigor** and ***Reflection Weakness*** traits are ignored, the Jiangshi cannot use their **Crooked Claws** attack, and the Jiangshi has 12 Dexterity.

+***Reflection Weakness.*** At the start of the Jiangshi's turn, if they can see their own reflection, they must make a DC 15 Wisdom Saving Throw or they have the Frightened Condition until the end of their turn.

 ### Actions

-***Multiattack.*** The Jiangshi makes two attacks, one of which it can replace with a use of its Drain Vitality.
+***Multiattack.*** The Jiangshi makes two attacks, one of which they can replace with a use of their Drain Vitality.

-***Tanto.*** *Melee or Ranged Attack Roll:* +5, reach 5 ft. or range 20/60 ft. *Hit:* 6 (1d4 + 3) Slashing damage.
+***Tantō.*** *Melee or Ranged Attack Roll:* +5, reach 5 ft. or range 20/60 ft. *Hit:* 6 (1d4 + 3) Slashing damage.

 ***Crooked Claws.*** *Melee Weapon Attack:*  +5, reach 5 ft. in the direction the Jiangshi is facing. *Hit:* 10 (2d6 + 3) Slashing damage.
-If the target is a Medium or smaller creature, it has the Grappled Condition (escape DC 12) from one of two claws.
+If the target is a Medium or smaller creature, they have the Grappled Condition (escape DC 13) from one of two claws.

-***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 13, a creature grappled by the Jiangshi. *Failure:* 9 (2d8) Necrotic damage. *Success:* Half damage. *Failure or Success:* The Jiangshi regains Hit Points equal to the amount of Necrotic damage dealt.
+***Drain Vitality.*** The Jiangshi draws the life force out from the forehead of a creature. *Constitution Saving Throw:* DC 14, a creature within 5 feet that is willing or that has the Grappled, Incapacitated, or Restrained condition. *Failure:* 9 (2d8) Necrotic damage.
+The target's Hit Point maximum decreases by an amount equal to the Necrotic damage taken, and the Jiangshi regains Hit Points equal to that amount.

 ### Reactions

-***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses it with a Melee Attack. *Response:* The Jiangshi turns to face it and makes a **Crooked Claws** attack.
+***Whip Around.*** *Trigger:* A creature the Jiangshi is not facing misses them with a Melee Attack. *Response:* The Jiangshi turns to face the creature that triggered the reaction and makes a **Crooked Claws** attack.

 }}